|Up to $30,000 p.a. (up to 3 years)

 c.
 The successful applicant will be awarded the Scholarship on the nomination of the relevant research supervisor(s), or their nominated delegate(s).

 a.
-The Scholarship will provide a stipend allowance of $30,000 per annum for up to three years, subject to satisfactory academic performance.
+The Scholarship will provide a stipend allowance of $30,000 per annum for up to first and second year and $20,000 per annum for the third year, subject to satisfactory academic performance.

 b.
 Periods of study already undertaken towards the degree prior to the commencement of the Scholarship will be deducted from the maximum duration of the Scholarship excluding any potential extension period.